Mel-frequency cepstrum: MFCC for speaker recognition

-Talking about speech recognition to identify mobile phones, the production of electronic components in a phone have tolerances because different electronic circuit realizations do not have exact same transfer functions.
+This type of mobile device recognition is possible because the production of electronic components in a phone have tolerances, because different electronic circuit realizations do not have exact same transfer functions.
 The dissimilarities in the transfer function from one realization to another becomes more prominent if the task performing circuits are from different manufacturers.
 Hence, each cell phone introduces a convolutional distortion on input speech that leaves its unique impact on the recordings from the cell phone.
-Therefore,a particular phone can be identified from the recorded speech by multiplying original frequency spectrum with further multiplication of transfer function specific to each phone followed by signal processing techniques.
+Therefore, a particular phone can be identified from the recorded speech by multiplying the original frequency spectrum with further multiplications of transfer functions specific to each phone followed by signal processing techniques.
 Thus, by using MFCC one can characterize cell phone recordings to identify the brand and model of the phone.

 Considering recording section of a cellphone as Linear time-invariant (LTI) filter:

 Impulse response- h(n), recorded speech signal y(n) as output of filter in response to input x(n).